madesroches/micromegas/rust/public/README.md

 # Micromegas

-Micromegas is a work in progress.
-It is not yet ready for production.
+Micromegas is a unified and scalable observability stack.
+It can help you collect and query logs, metrics and traces.